corsairmarks/combined_silfae_revisited/mod/README.md

 ## Known Issues

 This mod overwrites the corresponding species class added by "Silfae's city sets updated."
 Instead, the original species class from Silfae (with localisation) is used.
-It also overwrites a total of 4 triggers and 5 jobs from the base game; expect to see 10 lines in error.log similar to these:
+It also overwrites a total of 3 triggers and 13 jobs from the base game; expect to see 17 lines in error.log similar to these:

 ```
-[05:04:38][game_singleobjectdatabase.h:148]: Object with key: head_researcher already exists, using the one at  file: common/pop_jobs/11_holofrixit_revisited_ruler_job_overrides.txt line: 6
+[01:49:48][game_singleobjectdatabase.h:148]: Object with key: head_researcher already exists, using the one at  file: common/pop_jobs/11_holofrixit_revisited_ruler_job_overrides.txt line: 6
-[05:04:38][game_singleobjectdatabase.h:148]: Object with key: enforcer already exists, using the one at  file: common/pop_jobs/12_holofrixit_revisited_specialist_job_overrides.txt line: 7
+[01:49:48][game_singleobjectdatabase.h:148]: Object with key: enforcer already exists, using the one at  file: common/pop_jobs/12_holofrixit_revisited_specialist_job_overrides.txt line: 7
-[05:04:38][game_singleobjectdatabase.h:148]: Object with key: soldier already exists, using the one at  file: common/pop_jobs/13_holofrixit_revisited_worker_job_overrides.txt line: 6
+[01:49:48][game_singleobjectdatabase.h:148]: Object with key: soldier already exists, using the one at  file: common/pop_jobs/13_holofrixit_revisited_worker_job_overrides.txt line: 6
+[01:49:48][game_singleobjectdatabase.h:148]: Object with key: coordinator already exists, using the one at  file: common/pop_jobs/14_holofrixit_revisited_gestalt_job_overrides.txt line: 6
+[01:49:48][game_singleobjectdatabase.h:148]: Object with key: evaluator already exists, using the one at  file: common/pop_jobs/14_holofrixit_revisited_gestalt_job_overrides.txt line: 68
+[01:49:48][game_singleobjectdatabase.h:148]: Object with key: synapse_drone already exists, using the one at  file: common/pop_jobs/14_holofrixit_revisited_gestalt_job_overrides.txt line: 101
+[01:49:48][game_singleobjectdatabase.h:148]: Object with key: brain_drone already exists, using the one at  file: common/pop_jobs/14_holofrixit_revisited_gestalt_job_overrides.txt line: 179
+[01:49:48][game_singleobjectdatabase.h:148]: Object with key: calculator already exists, using the one at  file: common/pop_jobs/14_holofrixit_revisited_gestalt_job_overrides.txt line: 221
-[05:04:38][game_singleobjectdatabase.h:148]: Object with key: patrol_drone already exists, using the one at  file: common/pop_jobs/14_holofrixit_revisited_gestalt_job_overrides.txt line: 7
+[01:49:48][game_singleobjectdatabase.h:148]: Object with key: patrol_drone already exists, using the one at  file: common/pop_jobs/14_holofrixit_revisited_gestalt_job_overrides.txt line: 264
-[05:04:38][game_singleobjectdatabase.h:148]: Object with key: warrior_drone already exists, using the one at  file: common/pop_jobs/14_holofrixit_revisited_gestalt_job_overrides.txt line: 99
+[01:49:48][game_singleobjectdatabase.h:148]: Object with key: warrior_drone already exists, using the one at  file: common/pop_jobs/14_holofrixit_revisited_gestalt_job_overrides.txt line: 356
+[01:49:48][game_singleobjectdatabase.h:148]: Object with key: chronicle_drone already exists, using the one at  file: common/pop_jobs/14_holofrixit_revisited_gestalt_job_overrides.txt line: 478
+[01:49:48][game_singleobjectdatabase.h:148]: Object with key: dimensional_portal_researcher_gestalt already exists, using the one at  file: common/pop_jobs/16_holofrixit_revisited_event_job_overrides.txt line: 6
+[01:49:48][game_singleobjectdatabase.h:148]: Object with key: space_time_anomaly_researcher_gestalt already exists, using the one at  file: common/pop_jobs/16_holofrixit_revisited_event_job_overrides.txt line: 237
-[05:04:39][game_singleobjectdatabase.h:148]: Object with key: Silfae-Holofrixit already exists, using the one at  file: common/species_classes/zz_silfae_cities_holofrixit_exclude.txt line: 2
+[01:49:49][game_singleobjectdatabase.h:148]: Object with key: Silfae-Holofrixit already exists, using the one at  file: common/species_classes/zz_silfae_cities_holofrixit_exclude.txt line: 2
-[05:04:40][game_singleobjectdatabase.h:148]: Object with key: complex_specialist_job_check_trigger already exists, using the one at  file: common/scripted_triggers/02_holofrixit_revisited_scripted_triggers_jobs_overrides.txt line: 1
+[01:49:51][game_singleobjectdatabase.h:148]: Object with key: complex_specialist_job_check_trigger already exists, using the one at  file: common/scripted_triggers/02_holofrixit_revisited_scripted_triggers_jobs_overrides.txt line: 1
-[05:04:40][game_singleobjectdatabase.h:148]: Object with key: is_organic_species already exists, using the one at  file: common/scripted_triggers/02_holofrixit_revisited_scripted_triggers_jobs_overrides.txt line: 20
+[01:49:51][game_singleobjectdatabase.h:148]: Object with key: is_organic_species already exists, using the one at  file: common/scripted_triggers/02_holofrixit_revisited_scripted_triggers_jobs_overrides.txt line: 20
-[05:04:40][game_singleobjectdatabase.h:148]: Object with key: is_robotic_species already exists, using the one at  file: common/scripted_triggers/02_holofrixit_revisited_scripted_triggers_jobs_overrides.txt line: 38
+[01:49:51][game_singleobjectdatabase.h:148]: Object with key: is_robotic_species already exists, using the one at  file: common/scripted_triggers/02_holofrixit_revisited_scripted_triggers_jobs_overrides.txt line: 38
 ```

 ## Changelog